Coder1400/DateEntityRecognizer/README.txt

 Installation Instructions:

-1.) clone this repository https://github.com/Arken94/DateEntityRecognizer.git from github (I have added you as a collaborator).
+1.) clone this repository https://github.com/Arken94/DateEntityRecognizer.git from github.

 2.)
 Find the file called “finddates.py” and run “python finddates.py <filename.txt>” in your terminal window to run my code.